surlab/lf-mp-photoacoustic-imaging/README.md

 4. Department of Biological Engineering, Massachusetts Institute of Technology, Cambridge, MA, 02139, United States
 5. Institute of Medical Engineering and Science, Massachusetts Institute of Technology, Cambridge, MA, 02139, United States

-Tatsuya Osaki, W. David Lee, Xiang Zhang, Rebecca E. Zubajlo contributed to the postprocessing of photoacoustic imaigng and the simulation of photoacousitc generatio
+Tatsuya Osaki, W. David Lee, Xiang Zhang, Rebecca E. Zubajlo contributed to the postprocessing of photoacoustic imaigng and the simulation of photoacousitc generation